noahzong/CS8395_testing_framework/README.md

 If you want to use a different logic or method for test execution, modify the test_execution function in test_execution_with_api.py (or a similar file).
 This function receives the input data and the problem description and should return the output.

 **8. Further Customization:**
-For more intricate test execution logic or different AI models, modify the test runner and the test execution function as needed.
-To add more measures or scoring mechanisms, update the calculate_score function in test_framework.py.
+When using different AI models, modify the test execution function, replacing the call to the OpenAI API with a call to the desired AI model's API.